MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 You are a Power Platform functional consultant and have been assigned to the Fabrikam project for the next stage of the project.

-In this practice lab, you will be modifying the properties of existing relationships, and creating new relationships, and creating rollup columns.
+In this practice lab, you will be modifying the properties of existing relationships, creating new relationships, and creating rollup columns.

-You will also export your customizations from the solution and import them into another environment.
+You will then export your customizations from the solution and import them into another environment.

 ## Exercise 1 – Change relationship behaviors

 In this exercise, you will be modifying the cascade relationships for the project table.
-The region to project relationship will be changed to referential, restricted and the project to milestone relationship will be changed to custom.
+The Region to Project relationship will be changed to referential, restricted and the Project to Milestone relationship will be changed to custom.

 ### Task 1.1 – Region-Project relationship

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

-1. Make sure you are in the **Practice** environment.
+1. Make sure you are in your **Practice** environment.

 1. Select **Solutions**.